-• The sky or ground temperature contribution to the total system temperature increases with decreasing elevation.
-This effect is very strong at L, K, and Q bands, as shown in Figure 3.3, and is quite unimportant at the other bands.
+1. The sky and ground temperature contributions to the total system temperature increase with decreasing elevation.
+This effect is very strong at L, K, and Q bands, as shown in Figure 1, and is relatively unimportant at the other bands.
 The source of the excess noise at L-band is the ground itself ('spillover'), probably due to the microwave lens feed structure.
 At K and Q bands, the extra noise comes directly from atmospheric emission, primarily from water vapor at K-band, and from water vapor and the broad wings of the strong 63 GHz O2 transitions at Q-band.